Skip to content

 Follow Line

-This program includes a function that makes the PASCObot follow a black or white line when used with the Line Follower module.
+This program includes a function that makes the PASCObot follow a black or white line when used with the Line Follower (PS-3320) module.
 The function includes two parameters:

 • Line intensity (%)